Optimal Control of Left-Invariant Multi-Agent Systems with Asymmetric Formation Constraints: Optimal control of multiples unicycles

 The second step consist on solving the system of equations for $i=2$.
-In this case $j=3$ and the resulting differential equations are Such a system of equations can not provide the evolution of the configurations, controls and Lagrange multipliers $g_2$, $u_2$ and $\lambda_2$ respectively by the interconnection term between $g_1$ and $g_3$ in the last two equations, and we must to couple the previous equations with the ones for $i=1$.
+In this case $j=3$ and the resulting differential equations are Such a system of equations can not provide the evolution of the configurations, controls and Lagrange multipliers $g_2$, $u_2$ and $\lambda_2$ respectively by the interconnection term between $g_1$ and $g_3$, and we must to couple the previous equations with the ones for $i=1$.